We are not affiliated with any other restaurant. Our only locations are in Garden Grove, Westminster, and Rolling Hills Estates, CA. Thank you.

 The skinny noodles are well known and most likely everyone who had pho had the skinny noodles.

 The fresh noodles are wider and easy to break apart.
 We called them fresh noodles because they are made fresh (same day as we order) and get deliver to our establishment.
-It’s a hint sweeter but the down side to it is it breaks easy if soak in the broth for too long.
+It’s a bit sweeter but the down side to it is it breaks easy if soak in the broth for too long.

 If you bring a long lost friend and you are going to have long conversation, I recommend the skinny noodles.
 If you just there to enjoy pho and talk less, definitely try out the fresh noodles / wide noodles.
 It will change your perspective about Pho.